seinecle/nocodeapp-mods/docs/index.md

 ![Umigon ranks first](./images/umigon-rank.png)

 Note: "3-Classes" at the top of the left column means that the 24 solutions are judged on their performance on analyzing sentiments in three categories: positive, neutral and negative.
 "2-Classes" means that the solutions are tested on texts which are only positive or negative in sentiment.
-Umigon has been released in 2012 and has been continuously updated and improved since.
+Umigon was released in 2012 and has been continuously updated and improved since.

 ## Questions / suggestions
 New features?
 Improvements?
 I'll do my best to develop them.
 Get in touch at clementlevallois@protonmail.com or on Twitter [@seinecle](http://twitter.com/seinecle).